Stone Harbor Emerging Markets Total Income Fund (NYSE:EDI) Plans $0.08 Monthly Dividend

 In other news, EVP David A. Oliver acquired 13,927 shares of the firm’s stock in a transaction on Tuesday, September 29th.
 The stock was acquired at an average price of $7.17 per share, for a total transaction of $99,856.59.
 Following the completion of the transaction, the executive vice president now owns 34,662 shares in the company, valued at approximately $248,526.54.
 The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP James E. Craige acquired 10,000 shares of the firm’s stock in a transaction on Monday, August 31st.
-The stock was purchased at an average price of $7.89 per share, with a total value of $78,900.00.
+Also, EVP James E. Craige acquired 5,479 shares of the firm’s stock in a transaction on Friday, September 18th.
+The stock was purchased at an average price of $7.82 per share, with a total value of $42,845.78.
 The disclosure for this purchase can be found here.
-In the last quarter, insiders purchased 29,406 shares of company stock worth $221,602.
+In the last quarter, insiders acquired 29,406 shares of company stock valued at $221,602.

 Stone Harbor Emerging Markets Total Income Fund Company Profile